vubaotm1/game/README.md

 ![Code](http://i.imgur.com/tgqFxva.png)  ![Art](http://i.creativecommons.org/l/by-sa/3.0/88x31.png)

 * Code and art by me.
-* External libraries, such as Box2dweb, jQuery and SoundManager2.
+* External libraries, such as Box2dweb, Google Analytics, jQuery and SoundManager2.
 * FreeSound.org for most of the sounds, modified or not.
 * Incompetech.com for music.